Panic of 1907: Stock exchange nears collapse

 Despite the infusion of cash, the banks of New York were reluctant to make the short-term loans they typically provided to facilitate daily stock trades.
 Prices on the exchange began to crash, owing to the lack of funds to finance purchases.
 At 1:30 p.m.
 Thursday, October 24, Ransom Thomas, the president of the New York Stock Exchange, rushed to Morgan's offices to tell him that he would have to close the exchange early.
 Morgan was emphatic that an early close of the exchange would be catastrophic.

 Morgan summoned the presidents of the city's banks to his office.
 They started to arrive at 2 p.m.; Morgan informed them that as many as 50 stock exchange houses would fail unless $25 million was raised in 10 minutes.
 By 2:16 p.m., 14 bank presidents had pledged $23.6 million to keep the stock exchange afloat.
 The money reached the market at 2:30 p.m., in time to finish the day's trading, and by the 3 o'clock market close, $19 million had been loaned out.
 Disaster was averted.
 Morgan usually eschewed the press, but as he left his offices that night he made a statement to reporters: "If people will keep their money in the banks, everything will be all right".

 Friday, however, saw more panic on the exchange.
 Morgan again approached the bank presidents, but this time was only able to convince them to pledge $9.7 million.
 In order for this money to keep the exchange open, Morgan decided the money could not be used for margin sales.
-The volume of trading on Friday was 2/3 that of Thursday.
+The volume of trading on Friday was two-thirds that of Thursday.
 The markets again narrowly made it to the closing bell.